sdan/vlite/README.md

 * When chunking, removed default newline split return; the db will now chunk ANY text, even if it already contains some newlines (\n) within it
 * **Naive implementation of Weaviate's [autocut](https://weaviate.io/developers/weaviate/search/hybrid#limiting-results-with-autocut-and-auto_limit)!** In the
-`remember` function, we no longer need to set K, rather, clusters of results are returned with each other.
+`retrieve` function, we no longer need to set K, rather, clusters of results are returned with each other.
   * I implement this by first finding the differences in similarity between the top X (hyperparameter) scores, calculating the standard deviation, then clustering by differences LARGER than the standard deviation.
 Results are returned then based on the number of CLUSTERS you want to reference, rather than direct elements.